wp-plugins/allthecontent/README.md

 This plugin is the first version of our importer for Wordpress.

-Find more inforamtions in the file " readme.txt "
+Find more informations in the file " readme.txt "

 ## Git SVN